AMIS-Services/kafka-introduction-workshop/lab1-looking-around-kafka/readme.md

 ## Using Apache Kafka HQ

-[Apache Kafka HQ](https://akhq.io/) is an open source tool for managing a Kafka cluster: a GUI for Apache Kafka® to manage topics, topics data, consumers group, schema registry, connect and more...It has been started as part of the **Kafka platform ** and can be reached on <http://kafka:28042/> (provided you added the IP address to the *hosts* file associated with the host name *kafka*).
+[Apache Kafka HQ](https://akhq.io/) is an open source tool for managing a Kafka cluster: a GUI for Apache Kafka® to manage topics, topics data, consumers group, schema registry, connect and more...It has been started as part of the **Kafka platform ** and can be reached on <http://kafka:28042/> (provided you added the IP address to the *hosts* file associated with the host name *kafka*, and otherwise at http://192.168.188.110:28042/ or http://127.0.0.1:28042/.

 The first page in AKHQ shows an overview of the cluster and its nodes.
 Note: the connection from AKHQ to the Kafka platform is defined in docker-compose.yml, that is where the name for the cluster ("docker-kafka-server") stems from.
 ![AKQH Nodes in Cluster](./images/akhq-nodes-1.png) You can inspect the details for each node - through the looking glass icon or just by clicking on the row for the node.
 This reveals the configuration settings for the node as well as an overview of the logs managed on the node/by the broker.
 ![AKQH Node Details](./images/akhq-nodes-2.png)

 The Topics page shows the topics currently created on the entire Kafka Cluster.
 You will see the *test-topic* that you have just created through the Kafka Console utility.
-If you show all topics, you will also see two internal topics, used by Kafka for housekeeping.
+If you show all topics, you will also see one or more internal topics, used by Kafka for housekeeping.
 The *__consumer_offsets* topic keeps track of the *read offset* for all consumers (or rather: for all consumer groups).

 ![AKQH Node Details](./images/akhq-topics-1.png)